Constitution & By-Laws

 Those under the age of 18 must have the consent of a parent, guardian, or

-1.)In order to prevent overrepresentation of women in an organization portraying 19th-century military standards, membership by females is limited to those married re-enactors whose husbands are members; such status existing concurrently with that of their husbands' tenure.
+1.)In order to prevent overrepresentation of women in an organization portraying 19th-century military standards, membership by females is limited to married lady re-enactors whose husbands are members; such status existing concurrently with that of their husbands' tenure.

 free association of unmarried female re-enactors with this organization is not